 This project is one of the first afforestation/reforestation projects in the world which gained Gold Standard Certification after the launch of the new Gold Standard Land Use and Forests in November 2013.

 - The project provides secure, long-term employment in this rural and underdeveloped area of northern Costa Rica.

 - Fair working conditions include accident- and health- as well as pension insurance coverage, personal protective equipment and continuous education and training.

-- Approximately 284 ha or 25% of the total project area are managed as nature reserves, where remnant forests and wetlands are preserved as natural habitats and biological corridors for many endangered wildlife species of the tropical Central America bioregion.
+- 25% of the total project area are managed as nature reserves, where remnant forests and wetlands are preserved as natural habitats and biological corridors for many endangered wildlife species of the tropical Central America bioregion.

-- Also the high proportion of native tree species in mixed stands creates new habitats particularly suitable to serve as buffer zones, as for example in the case of the project area La Virgen bordering the Braulio Carrillo National Park.
+- Also, the high proportion of native tree species in mixed stands creates new habitats particularly suitable to serve as buffer zones - for example between the project area La Virgen and the bordering Braulio Carrillo National Park.

 - Baird’s Tapir (Tapirus bairdii), Jaguar (Panthera onca) and the Great Green Macaw (Ara ambiguus) are just a few examples of species of the “IUCN Red List of Threatened Species”, which have already been sighted within our project area.

 - Biodiversity monitoring of amphibians and reptiles is an integral part of the project, since their present occurrence and species composition as well as the state of their populations at a given place can readily be interpreted as a reflection of habitat quality and land use compatibility.